Old-fashioned Boston Cream Pie is a best-loved classic cake, not pie, that is utterly decadent and delicious!

-One of our favorite desserts is this delicious Boston Cream Pie.
-With custard and ganache, you can’t go wrong with this recipe.
-Be sure to check out our Boston Cream Poke Cake for another version that is just as delicious.
+One of our favorite desserts is this delicious Boston Cream Pie filled with creamy custard and topped with a chocolate ganache.
+Check out our Boston Cream Poke Cake for another cake recipe that is just as delicious.

 Custard + Chocolate = Delish

-This year I wanted to try a new recipe for the hubby’s birthday and came up with this amazing Boston Cream Pie (similar to our Boston cream poke cake).
-Just to ward off any confusion, it is definitely a cake, and not a pie!
-The dessert is most likely called a pie because it was originally baked in pie tins, not cake pans.
+This year I wanted to try a new dessert for the hubby’s birthday and ended up making this amazing Boston Cream Pie (similar to our Boston Cream Poke Cake).

 The finished product was perfectly delicious, and my husband said it was one of his favorite birthday cakes ever.